joeandthejuice/career-framework/careerLadder/engineeringManager/engineeringManager.md

 *   I proactively work on self development knowing my strengths, and seeking new feedback
 *   I drive discussions with my manager about aspirational goals and seek out opportunities to learn, and grow
 *   I connect with others with empathy and understanding
-*   I invest time and seek out opportunities to learn and grow into a better manager and leader (e.g., PGP, Joe & the Juice-offered training, leveraging perks allowance etc.)
+*   I invest time and seek out opportunities to learn and grow into a better manager and leader (e.g., mentoring, Joe & the Juice-offered training, leveraging perks allowance etc.)

 **Team Development**